dogechain-lab/dogechain-docs/docs/consensus/pos-stake-unstake.md

 npm run stake
 ```

-The `stake` Hardhat script stakes a default amount of `1 ETH`, which can be changed by modifying the `scripts/stake.ts`
+The `stake` Hardhat script stakes a default amount of `1000000 Dogecoin`, which can be changed by modifying the `scripts/stake.ts`
 file.

-If the funds being staked are `>= 1 ETH`, the validator set on the Staking Smart Contract is updated, and the address
+If the funds being staked are `>= 1000000 Dogecoin`, the validator set on the Staking Smart Contract is updated, and the address
 will be part of the validator set starting from the next epoch.

 ### Unstaking funds